farid20rpushgit/TurnTable-Data-Analyst-Assessment/README.md

 ### Normalization
 Platform metrics were normalized using max-value scaling to account for differences between radio impressions and streaming counts.

-Weighting Assumptions
+### Weighting Assumptions
 - YouTube: 35%
 - Audiomack: 35%
 - Radio: 30%

 ### Data Limitations
-Radio data did not contain artist metadata.
+- Radio data did not contain artist infomation.
-Radio matches were performed using song titles only.
+- Radio matches were performed using song titles only.
-Songs with identical titles across artists may introduce ambiguity.
+- Songs with identical titles across artists may introduce ambiguity.

+### Deliverables
+- Jupyter Notebook containing all code and analysis
+- Top 10 leaderboard export
+- Analytical commentary for chart interpretation

 ## Part 2: Industry Insight & Interpretation
 - PBUY's #1 debut on streaming reflects the impact of release-week demand and digital-first music consumption.
 Streaming platforms respond immediately to listener behavior, and Asake's momentum from earlier hits generated strong first-week activity driven by fans, social media conversations, and repeat plays.
 The movement from #1 to #3 in week two suggests release-week hype began to normalize as listening shifted from discovery to sustained consumption.